 Forget hydrogen – here comes biomethane

-Hydrogen is often being touted the final solution to all our problems with pollution from vehicles.
+Hydrogen is often being touted as the final solution to all our problems with pollution from vehicles.
 It does not produce any CO2 (at least not directly) and for that fact alone it’s the darling of the tree huggers.
 But reality – as so very often – is much more complex.
-On balance, hydrogen is not really the stuff you want in your tank and it comes at a very heavy price.
+On balance, hydrogen is not the stuff you want in your tank and comes at a very high price.

-No matter who you are or what you do – it’s impossible to escape the environmental propaganda of certain organisations.
+No matter who you are or what you do – it’s impossible to escape the environmental propaganda of certain organizations.
 This is not the place to discuss all the green myths.
 Only one.
-Namely – that hydrogen would be cleaner and better than anything else to fuel a car and also that hydrogen would not produce any harmful byproducts when it is combusted.
+Namely – that hydrogen would be cleaner and better than anything else to fuel a car and would not produce any harmful byproducts when combusted.
 Supposedly, it produces only water which in any case would not be harmful to the environment.

 Theoretically – that’s true.
 Hydrogen does not have any carbon in it and therefore cannot produce CO2 – hence no global warming. when combusted in an internal combustion engine, hydrogen combines with oxygen from the air.
 And only water is being produced.
 Great.